 Should You Be Eating Gluten-Free if You Don't Have Celiac Disease?

-A lot of gluten-free products have extra fat and sugar added to help with the loss in texture and flavor.
-In some cases, the gluten-free product is actually less healthy than the product with gluten.
-So if you are wanting to follow a gluten-free diet, do not go into it assuming all products labeled gluten-free are healthier.
+Bear in mind that a lot of gluten-free products have extra fat and sugar added to help with the loss in texture and flavor.
+In many cases, the gluten-free product is actually less healthy than the product with gluten.
+So if you are wanting to follow a gluten-free diet to be ‘healthier’, do not go into it assuming all products labeled gluten-free are healthier.
 For example: an apple does not have gluten and a piece of cake does.
 Therefore, a gluten-free diet would be healthier if that means having an apple instead of cake.
 However, if apples are not in the question and the consumer simply switches to gluten-free cake, this is not a healthier option.
 There is still plenty of fat and sugar being consumed.

 The gluten-free diet is absolutely essential for those who suffer from celiac disease.
 As I said before, there are a lot more options available to those with celiac disease due to the high demand a fad diet brings.
+For those who are sensitive to gluten, it can also be beneficial to eliminate gluten to be rid of uncomfortable, painful, or embarrassing symptoms.
 However, the research supporting a gluten-free diet as being more healthy and/or effective for weight loss is limited, if not nonexistent.
 If weight loss or a healthier diet is what you are hoping for, consider adding more fruits, vegetables, whole grains, lean meats, and fiber to your diet along with regular physical activity.
-Gluten can be a friend to those who are celiac-free, don’t be afraid of it!
+Gluten can be a friend to those who are celiac-free and sensitivity-free, so don’t be afraid of it!